-She looked into the Marin-Matchmaker-mother-daughter team.
-Evidently, they charged thousands of dollars for a single date and the plethora of caustic online write-ups made the “Dating Service” very questionable, at best.
+She looked into the va-va voom blonde Marin-Matchmaker-mother-daughter team.
+Evidently, they charged thousands of dollars for a single date and the plethora of caustic online reviews made the “Dating Service” very questionable, at best.
 Next.

-Lindsay decided to join Stairway Walks of San Francisco Meetup.com group and the Sierra Club Singles.
+Susie decided to sign up for Stairway Walks of San Francisco and the Sierra Club Singles.
 Quelle surprise – no one asked her, “Are you 5’8 or 5’10?”
 Nor did they inquire about the money she made whether she was Christian or spiritual-not-religious.
 Period.

 She met nice people, had fun, and made friends.
-And then she met Donald in Palo Alto.
-Well beyond her 10-mile boundary and well beyond her wildest expectations.
+And then she met Donald in San Mateo…While well beyond her 10-mile boundary… and well beyond her wildest expectations.